b2coutts/pxledit/README.md

 with e, d, v, and z.
 Using shift changes a colour by 10, and using ctrl changes a colour by 50.
 You can also load the colour of the pixel under the cursor with
 q.
 You have 9 different brushes; you can switch between them with 1-9.
 Press d to apply the colour to the current pixel.
-You can press undo to undo your last change.
+You can press u to undo your last change.

 Saving/Loading
 --------------